Department of Elementary and Secondary Education Logo

 Sponsoring organizations are able to register groups of educators for the course.
 Faculty and program supervisors who have taken the course to bolster their understanding of Mass Literacy have stated that the course was a "great review of the components of literacy" and "allowed for better discussion with colleagues about early literacy expectations."
 If interested, email online@keystoliteracy.com for a group registration form.
 Please include "Mass Literacy Online Course" in the subject line.

 This spring, DESE launched a professional learning community (PLC) for education preparation faculty to engage with the new Early Literacy Program Approval Criteria.
-The PLC is facilitated by The Reading Circuit and designed to support faculty as they ensure that teacher candidates in Elementary, Early Childhood, and Moderate Disabilities PK-8 licensure programs are well prepared in evidence-based, culturally and linguistically sustaining early literacy instruction.
+The PLC, facilitated by The Reading Circuit, was designed to support faculty as they ensure that teacher candidates in Elementary, Early Childhood, and Moderate Disabilities PK–8 licensure programs are well prepared in evidence-based, culturally and linguistically sustaining early literacy instruction.

 Cohort 1:

-Faculty and staff who joined in Spring 2024 will be able to opt into a second year of virtual learning and working sessions in order to continue their work on implementing the Early Literacy Program Approval Criteria.
-Participants in this first cohort will receive information directly from The Reading Circuit about joining the PLC for the upcoming school year.
+This cohort is in their second year of participating in this PLC.
+Faculty and staff who joined in Spring 2024 are able to continue their work on implementing the Early Literacy Program Approval Criteria.
 To learn more about the work, visit the Cohort 1 PLC webpage.

 Cohort 2: